mhered/mhered-test-pkg/README.md

 $ git commit -m "Add scriv as devt dependency."
 ```

-Note: `.gitkeep`  so that git tracks the empty folder

-A `md` file is created in the `changelog.d` folder.
-Add a description:
+Note: the command ` scriv create` creates a `.md` fragment file in the `changelog.d` folder.
+Add a description in the file:

 ```markdown
 ### Added

 - A first simple implementation of Rock Paper Scissors
 ```

-Lets update README.md and commit everything:
+Lets update `README.md` and commit everything:

 ```bash
 $ git add README.md changelog.d/* __init__.py
 $ git commit -m "Simple Rock Paper Scissors game"
 ```

 ### Publish the package to PyPI

-Create a [PyPI](https://pypi.org/) account and API token, and configure Poetry to use it:
+Create a [PyPI](https://pypi.org/) account and API token, and configure `poetry` to use it:

 ```bash
 $ poetry config pypi-token.pipy pypi-YOUR-PYPI-API-TOKEN